 Students may follow tracks in Creative Writing, Language Arts, Literature and Language, and Pre-Law.

 The program for the English major encourages the student to focus on the area best suited for his or her chosen profession: publishing, diplomacy, law, teaching, creative writing, and advanced professional writing.

 The chief goals of the English major are:

 1) to provide training and experience in the effective use of English prose;

-(2) to assist students in gaining an understanding of the nature of language and a balanced knowledge of the historical development and present-day descriptions of the English language;
+(2) to assist students in gaining a balanced knowledge of the historical development of the English language;

-(3) to develop in students an understanding and appreciation of literature and to acquaint them with the rich literary heritage of the past and variety of the present;
+(3) to develop in students an understanding and appreciation of literature and to acquaint them with the rich literary heritage of the past;

 (4) to assist students in developing critical standards for evaluating literature based on understanding of such concepts as genres, prosody, styles, and levels of meaning, and the most significant theories and practices of representative critics, past and present;

-(5) to offer instruction and guidance designed to develop the student's potentialities for creating, thinking and writing;
+(5) to offer instruction and guidance designed to develop the student's potentialities for creating, critical thinking, and writing;